GSA-TTS/FAC-transition-site/src/api/tribal.md

         print("Error occurred while downloading file:", e)
 ```

-## Notes
+### Notes

-1. The access token is only good for 1 minute.
+- The access token is only good for 1 minute.
-2. When you access the URL at `pdf/ota/{access_uuid}`, you will be redirected to a temporary Amazon AWS URL.
-It, too, has a lifetime of a minute or less.
+- When you access the URL at `pdf/ota/{access_uuid}`, you'll be redirected to a temporary Amazon AWS URL.
+This is also only good for 1 minute or less.

-Do not bother attempting to store or cache either of these temporary URLs.
-Every time you want to access a PDF via the API, you will need to go through the three steps outlined above.
+**These temporary URLs can't be stored or cached.** Every time you want to access a suppressed report via the API, you'll need to go through the steps outlined above.